 - Watch the stars, the night sky here is fantastic.

-There are plenty of Experience Himba life activities you can do here, I’ll mention some of them; traditional life of a Himba village, bushwalk, body painting, singing and dancing etc. For more information and prices go HERE.
+There are plenty of Experience Himba life activities you can do here, I’ll mention some of them; the traditional life of a Himba village, bushwalk, body painting, singing, dancing, etc. For more information on different Himba tours and prices go HERE.

 The campsite is located right next to the village so you see Ovahimba walking around even without doing a tour.
-For now the campsite has only basic facilities but Rimunikavi is planning to upgrade it soon; install solar panels for electricity and hot water.
-Camping is NAD110/US$8 pp. We absolutely liked the place, here you get a real experience with Himba people.
+For now, the campsite has only basic facilities but Rimunikavi is planning to upgrade it soon; install solar panels for electricity and hot water.
+We absolutely liked the place, here you get a real experience with Himba people.

 - Hot water shower – No

 - Power outlets – No

 - Wi-Fi – No

 - BBQ facilities – Yes